Keila (2013 – 2026)

-And is she ever!
-From the get-go, Keila has demonstrated to SDF trainers the intelligence, athletic ability, and sweet nature that make the ideal search dog.
+And was she ever!
+From the get-go, Keila demonstrated to SDF trainers the intelligence, athletic ability, and sweet nature that make the ideal search dog.
 On May 27, 2016, Keila graduated from SDF’s Search Dog training program.

 Brian Girard, Fire Protection Specialist 1 from the New York State Office of Fire Prevention & Control, was looking to be paired with a search dog and had traveled to SDF to participate in a Handler’s Course.
 Just days into the two-week training, Keila made it crystal clear that he was the one she wanted to work with, and following graduation, she made the trip home to Albany to be Brian’s loyal partner and teammate with New York Task Force 2.